skmp/DreamSTer/.github/ISSUE_TEMPLATE/game-compatibility-report.md

 **Screenshots**
 Drag and drop
 - A screenshot or photo of DreamSTer settings screen
+- A least one representative screenshot/photo, even if everything is perfect
-- More screenshots to help us understand what is wrong / right
+- More screenshots/photos to help us understand what is wrong / right
+- Make sure to have the status report bar at the top visible

 **DreamSTer Release**
 - Release: rX.
 Fill in which release you used.
 Reports should only be done for official releases